 - The small size hurts long session comfort

 The build is way more substantial than one might expect at this price point.
 Ear cups and yokes are metal, most of the other parts are robust plastic.
 They sure feel like they’re built to last!
 Although technically DT 240 Pro’s are an over-ear design, the ear cups are on the small side and most earlobes will get compressed and bent to fit inside the ear pads.
 The cups can swivel 90 degrees for more convenient storage and transport.
 Headband and ear pads are wrapped in gentle pleather that’s pleasant to touch.
-Nice feature that not many other headphones have – the detachable cable can be connected to either of ear cups.
+A nice feature that not many other headphones have – the detachable cable can be connected to either of ear cups.

 Build quality is unrivaled in this price bracket, nothing else comes even close.
 They feel almost on par with ATH-M60x, which are more than double the price.